Gorillaism/Class-status/README.md

 The students would either press one of the three buttons.

 ## Requirements
+The requirements given to us when we got the assignment.
 ### Code
 - C code prefered but Cpp is fine
 - No GPL-licensed code